 Why You Want To Sweat

 Sweating doesn’t just cool us down.
-It’s also an important method to help eliminate toxins from the body (1).
+It’s also an important method to help eliminate toxins from the body.

-In fact, sweating is used therapeutically to help lower levels of systemic mold, mycotoxins, and heavy metals like mercury (2).
-It’s also an effective exit route for environmental toxins like Bisphenol-A (BPA), phthalates and xenoestrogens (3).
+In fact, sweating is used therapeutically to help lower levels of systemic mold, mycotoxins, and heavy metals like mercury.
+It’s also an effective exit route for environmental toxins like Bisphenol-A (BPA), phthalates and xenoestrogens.

-That’s why Dr. Junger recommends sweating during the Clean Program—to support and enhance our natural detox process.
+That’s why we recommend sweating throughout the Clean Program—to support and enhance our natural detox process.

-If that’s not enough good reason to appreciate sweating, sweat also has an antibacterial component that can help protect us from potentially harmful bugs and bacteria (4).
+If that’s not enough good reason to appreciate sweating, sweat also has an antibacterial component that can help protect us from potentially harmful bugs and bacteria.

 Think Twice About Antiperspirant

 Antiperspirant is a kind of deodorant that stops or reduces the amount of sweat the body puts out in the armpits.
 Most antiperspirants work by blocking our pores with aluminum and preventing sweat from escaping.
 This reduces one of our body’s simplest ways for daily detox.
-Aluminum in antiperspirants may also affect estrogen receptors, and may be a contributing factor in breast cancer (5).
+Aluminum in antiperspirants may also affect estrogen receptors.

-Clean Team Tip: If you’re out and about and in need of a quick-fix to help with underarm odor, a natural hand sanitizer like EO Products is another great option.
+Clean Team Tip: If you’re out and about and in need of a quick-fix to help with underarm odor, a natural hand sanitizer is another great option.
 A quick spritz to the pits dries sweat and kills odor-causing bacteria.

 Get Your Sweat On

-Sweating is part of our body’s daily detox system.
+One of the benefits of sweating is that it is part of our body’s daily detox system.
 Rather than put the hold on it, let’s use it to improve our health.
-During your Clean Program, we recommend you sweat daily and incorporate more sweating into your daily life.
+If you are on a cleanse, we recommend you sweat daily and incorporate more sweating into your daily life.

 Here are two ways to get your sweat on: